Improvements to the Platform

-Explore the increased usability and clarity with Safeture’s Enhanced Risk Map.
+Explore the improved usability of Safeture's Enhanced Risk Map

 To make the risk assessment more comprehensive and intuitive, we have decided to reduce the amount of risk levels from ten to five.
 The new risk levels are as follows, ordered by lowest risk to highest: